 - LGBTI couples

 - long term residents in the same residential facility

 - for Aboriginal people, extended family or kin

 There are many reasons why victims don’t report domestic and family violence including:

 - thinking that they will not be believed

 - fear of being left homeless or with no financial security

 - being isolated from children, family and friends

 - loss of residence visa if on spouse visa

-For information about specialist domestic and family violence services
+More information about domestic and family violence.

 Safer Pathway (NSW Department of Communities and Justice)